-- Make sure you have a process to delete web-link accounts when employees leave the organisation, or change roles and no longer require an account. - Review web-link accounts regularly to monitor this process, and delete any missed accounts. - + Create individual user accounts avoid using generic accounts. - + Consider suspending web-link accounts if employees are under investigation, or subject to disciplinary proceedings.
+- Make sure you have a process to delete web-link accounts when employees leave the organisation, or change roles and no longer require an account.
+This should be a standard check as part of your starters, leavers and movers process, or equivalent. - Review web-link accounts regularly to monitor this process, and delete any missed accounts. - Create individual user accounts accounts must not be generic. - Consider suspending web-link accounts if employees are under investigation, or subject to disciplinary proceedings.